igorski/pinball-schminball/README.md

 ## TODO

 * add full-screen button
-* on occasion ball goes up the ramp left from the flippers
+* on occasion ball goes up the ramp left from the flippers (use invisible "pusher")
+* activate throttling by default?